BEST SHOPPING DESTINATIONS OF HYDERABAD.

 Known For: Commercial Goods, Women’s Wear, Silver Jewellery

-11. BASHEERBAGH/ABIDS/NAMPALLY.
+11. BASHEERBAGH/ABIDS/NAMPALLY

-Also, the famous Meena Bazaar is known all over Hyderabad for its traditional Indian wear.
+Also, the famous Meena Bazaar is known all over shopping Hyderabad for its traditional Indian wear.
 From ethnic to modern, you will find it all in Abids Street as gadgets and electronic items, including the ever-loved cell phones, are sold in the Jagdish Market.

 12. BEGUM BAZAAR